-(f) A statement that the obligor can prevent suspension of the license(s) by entering into and complying with an agreement with the administrator; and
+(f) A statement that the obligor can prevent suspension of the license(s) by entering into and complying with an agreement with the administrator; and $\P$

-(g) A statement that unless the obligor contacts the administrator within 30 days of the date of the notice and contests the license suspension or enters into an agreement, the administrator may notify the issuing agency or agencies to suspend the license(s) without further notice.
+(g) A statement that unless the obligor contacts the administrator within 30 days of the date of the notice and

-(5) The obligor may contest the suspension within 30 days of the notice described in section (4) of this rule only on the grounds that:
+(5) The obligor may contest the suspension within 30 days of the notice described in section (4) of this rule only on the grounds that: $\P$

-(a) The obligor owes arrears less than or equal to the greater of three months of support or \$2,500; or
+(a) The obligor owes arrears less than or equal to the greater of three months of support or \$2,500; or¶

-(b) There is a mistake in the obligor's identity.
+(b) There is a mistake in the obligor's identity. $\P$

 (6) Any of the following events ends the license suspension process.
-The administrator will stop all license suspension actions and notify the issuing agency to release any license already suspended, subject to that agency's requirements, if, on timely receipt of a contest from the obligor under section (5), on the obligor's subsequent request for a review of the case, or at any time upon review of the case, the administrator determines that:

-(a) The administrator is no longer providing services under ORS 25.080;
+The administrator will stop all license suspension actions and notify the issuing agency to release any license already suspended, subject to that agency's requirements, if, on timely receipt of a contest from the obligor under section (5), on the obligor's subsequent request for a review of the case, or at any time upon review of the case, the administrator determines that: ¶ (a) The administrator is no longer providing services under ORS 25.080;¶

-(b) The obligor owes arrears less than or equal to the greater of three months of support or \$2,500;
+(b) The obligor owes arrears less than or equal to the greater of three months of support or \$2,500; ¶

-(c) The individual whose license(s) are to be suspended is not the obligor who owes the support arrears that are the basis for the suspension;
+(c) The individual whose license(s) are to be suspended is not the obligor who owes the support arrears that are the basis for the suspension; $\P$